HamidRezaHeidari/Clustering-with-Fuzzy-C-Mean/README.md

-#  Clustering with Fuzzy Logic on Iris
+#  Clustering with Fuzzy C Mean on Iris

 The Iris dataset is a classic dataset in machine learning and consists of 150 samples of iris flowers, each with four features (sepal length, sepal width, petal length,and petal width) and a target label indicating the species of iris.
 Our goal is to cluster the samples into different groups based on these features.
 <br/>
-# star if you like it ✨
+## star if you like it ✨

 <p align="center">
   <img title="Fig1" height="410" src="images/1.png">